-In phase 1, placebo-controlled double-blinded randomized controlled trials, including more than 200 participants in total, the rVSV-ZEBOV vaccine demonstrated dose-related reactogenicity and immunogenicity at doses ranging from 3x105 to 5x107 plaque forming units (PFU)(19, 20).
+In phase 1, placebo-controlled, double-blinded randomized controlled trials, including more than 200 participants in total, the rVSV-ZEBOV vaccine demonstrated dose-related reactogenicity and immunogenicity at doses ranging from 3x105 to 5x107 plaque forming units (PFU)(19, 20).
 The vaccine elicits higher neutralizing antibody titers at higher doses and, although none of the volunteers had detectable antibodies on day 7, all the volunteers had detectable IgGs at 28 days post-vaccination (90-95% had detectable antibodies at day 14 post vaccination) (21).
-Transient lymphopenia, reductions in platelets count and VSVΔG-ZEBOV viremia are recognized side effects.
-Furthermore, viral dissemination to skin and joints were observed in some cases; up to 22% of the patients experienced arthralgia a median of 11 days after injection.
-Most recently, the VSVΔG-ZEBOV vaccine demonstrated a vaccine efficacy of 100% (95% CI 74.7-100.0; p=0.0036) starting at day 6 post-vaccination in a cluster-randomized ring vaccination strategy of high-risk contacts of a confirmed case of EVD (22).
-In this trial of 7,651 people including 48 clusters (4,123 individuals) were randomized to receive immediate vaccination and 42 clusters (3,528 individuals) to receive delayed vaccination after 21 days.
-No cases of EVD developed in the group of contacts that received the vaccine immediately in contrast to 16 confirmed infections in the delayed vaccination group 10 days after receiving the vaccine.
-Of note, no vaccinated individual was diagnosed with EVD beyond 6 days after immunization, suggesting that the vaccine did not protect against incubating infection (23).
+Transient lymphopenia, reductions in platelets count and rVSV-ZEBOV viremia are recognized side effects.
+Furthermore, rVSV-ZEBOV dissemination to skin and joints were observed in some cases; up to 22% of the patients experienced arthralgia at a median of 11 days after injection.
+Most recently, the rVSV-ZEBOV vaccine demonstrated a vaccine efficacy of 100% (95% CI 74.7-100.0; p=0.0036) in a cluster-randomized ring vaccination strategy of high-risk contacts of a confirmed case of EVD (22).
+In this trial,, 48 clusters (4,123 individuals) were randomized to receive immediate vaccination and 42 clusters (3,528 individuals) to receive delayed vaccination after 21 days.
+No cases of EVD developed in the group of contacts that received the vaccine immediately, in contrast to 16 confirmed infections in the delayed vaccination group 10 days or more after receiving the vaccine.
+Of note, some vaccinated individuals were diagnosed with EVD within 6 days of immunization, suggesting that the vaccine may not protect against incubating infection (23).
 Whether vaccine recipients with early breakthrough infections had reduced EVD mortality remains to be determined.
-Although the timing required for the development of protective immunity in humans is not currently known, data from this trial suggests it occurs within one week and thus this vaccine would need to be delivered as quickly as possible following exposure, given that the incubation period of Ebola virus in humans is on average 9 days and likely shorter after percutaneous exposure (9, 24).
-As described below, rVSV-ZEBOV has been previously used after laboratory exposure in Germany, in HCPs who suffered a needle stick injury, and to other HCPs after exposure to body fluids of a patient with recrudescent disease in the United Kingdom (25-27) (28).
+Although the timing required for the development of protective immunity in humans is not currently known, data from this trial suggests it may occur within one week.
+The incubation period of Ebola virus in humans is on average 9 days and likely shorter after percutaneous exposure (9, 24).
+Taken together, it is not yet clear from the data whether or not vaccine-induced immunity is sufficiently rapid to utilize active immunization for PEP in humans, even if vaccine were given as quickly as possible following exposure.

+Other vaccines

+Several other Ebola vaccines are in development but there are no published animal or clinical data to inform their use as PEP.
+Unlike rVSV, some of these are viral-vectored but non-replicating vaccines, which are generally used in heterologous, prime-boost immunization regimes.
+From first principles, these may be well less suited to the demands of PEP and the need to induce a protective immune response as rapidly as possible.

 Human and chimpanzee adenovirus vaccines.
 Adenovirus-based EBOV vaccines are non-replicating vaccines that have also demonstrated promise in mice, guinea pigs and non-human primate models (29-32).
-A human adenovirus serotype 5 vectored vaccine protected 67% (6/9) and 25% (1/4) cynomologus macaques when delivered 30 minutes or 24 hours prior to infection respectively and 25% of rhesus macaques when administered 24 hours post challenge.
+A human adenovirus serotype 5 (Ad5) vectored vaccine protected 67% (6/9) and 25% (1/4) cynomologus macaques when delivered 30 minutes or 24 hours prior to infection respectively, and 25% of rhesus macaques when administered 24 hours post challenge.
 The use of interferon or rNAPc2 as adjuvants were not found to improve vaccine pre- or post-exposure efficacy(33).
-Human-derived adenovirus based vectors however are limited by the presence of pre-existing immunity to the vectors as human adenovirus type 5 vectors failed to protect animals immune to Ad5 (34).
+Human-derived adenovirus based vectors are limited, however, by the presence of pre-existing immunity to the vectors: human Ad 5 vectors failed to protect animals immune to Ad5 (34).